catlewin/reu2025-cybersec-lewin/README.md

 - **Content ID Tests:** 10 audio-only video uploads tested for copyright claims
 - **Watermarking:** Preparing to implement the Invisible Watermark framework (Zhang et al., 2019)

+## Outputs

+This folder contains experimental visuals and screenshots for both phases of the research.

+## Speech Copyright Detection
+- Screenshots of YouTube’s Content ID results for MLK and Joker speech tests
+- Summary results table of 10 uploaded clips and corresponding claims
+- Flowchart diagram of the audio-only testing methodology

+## Watermark Robustness
+- Visual pipeline for the proposed adversarial attack setup using Invisible Watermark

 ## 📁 Folder Structure
 - `reports/`: Final PDF report
 - `slides/`: Week 3 presentation